chris-kreitzer/IMPACT_Prostate/README.md

 # IMPACT_Prostate

-### within this repo IMPACT Prostate samples will be investigated
+This repo contains scripts used to analyse MSK_IMPACT Prostate samples;
 cut off date for sample and data retrieval: 09/01/2020